 determine if someone from the family would like to attend the memorial service at the next District 12 Conference at which the Zontian will be remembered.

-Yellow Rose Ceremony at a Zontian's Funeral or Memorial Service
+Yellow Rose Ceremony at a Zontian's Funeral or Memorial Service [Procedure]

-Every Zontian has contributed in many ways to her club, and sometimes to the Area, District, and International as well.
-Many family members are unaware of her contributions and loyalty to Zonta.
-The Yellow Rose Ceremony is a way to honor a Zontian who has died by highlighting her accomplishments in a short, respectful, and significant observance at her funeral or memorial service.
+Every Zontian has contributed in many ways to their club, and sometimes to the Area, District, and International as well.
+Many family members are unaware of their contributions and loyalty to Zonta.
+The Yellow Rose Ceremony is a way to honor a Zontian who has died by highlighting their accomplishments in a short, respectful, and significant observance at their funeral or memorial service.

 The President of the honoree's Club should: